Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Melanie on Pinterest

 - Preheat your oven to 425°F with the rack in the lower third of the oven.
-Rinse and pat the turkey dry with paper towels.
+Pat the turkey dry with paper towels (do not rinse).

 - Remove neck and giblets, gravy packets, or any packages inside the cavities of the bird.
-Check the large cavity as well as the neck cavity.
+Check the large cavity of the turkey as well as the neck cavity.

-- For the turkey seasoning, you will need to make our Garlic Butter Sauce.
+- For the turkey seasoning, you will need to make my Garlic Butter, butter mixture.
 It’s just 3 ingredients and takes only a few minutes to mix together!

 - Stuff the cavity with the orange, lemon, onion, and herbs.